shubhmak/tesla_webpage/README.md

 some of the animations in the actual website may differ from this one, and the site is totally responsive.

-the website can be previewed at : https://shubhmak.github.io/tesla_webpage/
+the website that was created can be previewed at : https://shubhmak.github.io/tesla_webpage/